• Skip to primary navigation

 Instructions

-• Layer all of the ingredients into your crock pot or slow cooker, starting with the roasted peanuts (salted and unsalted).
-Add the semi-sweet and milk chocolate chips, plus the peanut butter chips, then the white almond bark. *Breaking the almond bark down into the squares will work just fine for melting in this candy recipe.
+• Layer all of the ingredients into your crock pot or slow cooker, starting with the roasted peanuts (16 oz salted peanuts and 16 oz unsalted peanuts).
+Add the 12 oz semi-sweet chocolate chips and 12 oz milk chocolate chips, plus the 20 oz peanut butter chips, then the 2 lbs white almond bark. *Breaking the almond bark down into the squares will work just fine for melting in this candy recipe.

 • Stir before portioning out the chocolate candy mixture onto parchment paper, wax paper, or aluminum foil.
 Leave the candies to harden for about 1 hour at room temperature.